 On the other hand, traditional irrigation systems create diverse and intricate landscapes, which support a variety of wildlife and have important cultural and historic value.

-The main CAP instruments promoting sustainable water management are the following:
+The main CAP instruments promoting sustainable water management are

-- Certain rural development measures support investments for improving the state of irrigation infrastructures or irrigation techniques that require the abstraction of lower volumes of water, as well as actions to improve water quality.
+- certain rural development measures support investments for improving the state of irrigation infrastructures or irrigation techniques that require the abstraction of lower volumes of water, as well as actions to improve water quality.

-- The cross-compliance framework includes statutory requirements related to water protection and management arising from the implementation of the groundwater directive and nitrates directive, as well as GAEC standards.
+- the cross-compliance framework includes statutory requirements related to water protection and management arising from the implementation of the groundwater directive and nitrates directive, as well as GAEC standards.